Who want to raise their children with two, three, or more languages

 If you’re dealing with a child who speaks one language (but understands two), I’d recommend checking out the language reactivation course!
 This course helps you get to the root of your child’s passive bilingualism and take gentle, connected steps to get your child speaking all their languages!

-I’d also highly recommend checking out our consultation options and adding one on top of this course—sometimes having expert eyes on your unique situations can make a world of difference in situations like this!
+I’d also highly recommend checking out our consultation options and adding one on top of this course—sometimes having expert eyes on your situation can be what makes the difference in cases like this!

 Families with more than one child know the dynamic changes that happen with each new addition to the family.
 To understand more about sibling dynamics in bilingualism and how to gently encourage children to use the target language together, check out The Bilingual Sibling Guide.